KentenRoth/100DaysOfCode/README.md

 I am taking tonight off from coding and reading Clean Code.
 I am not feeling well and with the weather we are about to get I want to make sure I get extra sleep to hopefully prevent getting sick.

 ---

+Day 36

+Tonight after a lot of fighting with it I got my checkbox to toggle state.
+I think of something that is easy and if it doesn't work right the first time I start to over think things.
+I believe that it must be super complicated, but after researching, I find out that it was simple.
+After I got the toggle done, I moved on to the API calls.
+I am making the call to both API's at the jump to have data to populate both sides of the site.
+I will include a search bar so you can search for something specific.
+I do not know if this is the right way to do it, but this way is working.
+After I complete this project, I will possibly reach out to someone that knows a lot more about React to see if they can do a code review.
+I want to make sure I am doing things the correct way.
+Ultimately I feel great about tonight, and I will start creating components tomorrow.

+---